alzalabany/react-pubflux/README.md

 })
 ```

+## Selectors

+we recommend you follow example folder.

+- export default function from reducer.js file as your reducer
+- export named exports for selectors.
+- selectors you pass into provider has 2 cool features
+  - it automaticlly get store as first argument, so u dont have to pass store yourself everytime you use it
+  - avoid import hell !

-thats simpleset form of reducer and selectors
+example folder contain simpleset form of reducer and selectors

 ## Actions